The Role of Planning Policy and the NPPF

 A Neighbourhood Plan, if approved, becomes part of the statutory development plan for that area and will be used in determining planning applications.
-Several parishes in Ashford have started the process and two have been adopted.
+Several parishes in Ashford have started the process and two have been adopted as of mid 2018.
 See Neighbourhood Plans for more information.

 Policy Team monitoring and development updates

 The Policy Team also monitor the production of the plans they produce, and the policies contained within them, in a report called the Authority Monitoring Reports.
 This report also provides information on the demographic structure, the growth of housing and employment and covers issues such as transport, environment, community facilities, duty to co-operate and public consultation.